christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_13-Embedding_C_in_R.md

 }
 ```

-As you can see, the function here does not return anything and only intakes pointers, thus modifying the values of the input ``on the fly''.
+As you can see, the function here does not return anything and only intakes pointers, thus modifying the values of the input "on the fly".
-You'll then need to compile the code using the `R` inbuilt compiler called SHLIB (SHared LIBrary) from your terminal:
+You'll then need to compile the code using the R inbuilt compiler called SHLIB (SHared LIBrary) from your terminal:

 **shell:**